arthur100500/MovieProcessor/README.md

 **Build 3:** Replaced string.Split() with string.Subsctring and indexOf in critical parts (while parsing top 3 biggest files)

 **Build 4** Add blocking collections to create pipeline like this: readline |> parse |> store

+**Build 5** Merged calculation of people and movies and calculation of links ratings and tags into two tasks